deltachat/deltachat-android/store/text.md

 Delta Chat looks and feels like other popular messenger apps, but does not involve centralized control or tracking.
-Technically, Delta Chat is an e-mail application with a modern chat interface. but looks like a modern chat interface.
+Technically, Delta Chat is an e-mail application with a modern chat interface.
 E-Mail in a new dress if you will.
 All data is stored on your devices only.
 No Addressbook or other personal data is going anywhere.
 There simply are no Delta Chat servers where anything could go to.

 Use Delta Chat with anyone out of billions of people: just use their e-mail address.